 As a charter district, Atlanta Public Schools has opted to participate in the GaDOE Consolidation of Funds Initiative.
 The purpose of consolidating funds is to help a school wide program school effectively design and implement a comprehensive plan to upgrade the entire educational program in the school based on the school's needs identified through its comprehensive needs assessment.
 Consolidation of funds means that each schoolwide school treats the funds it is consolidating as a single "pool" of funds.
-Funds from the contributing programs lose their identity - but not all the benefits and the school uses funds from this consolidated schoolwide (SW) pool to support any activity of the SW Plan.
-For FY2022, Title I-A, Title I-A Family Engagement Set Aside, School Improvement and Title IV funds are consolidated with General Fund state and local allotments.
+Funds from the contributing programs lose their identity - but not all the benefits and the school use funds from this consolidated schoolwide (SW) pool to support any activity of the SW Plan.
+For FY2025, Title I-A, Title I-A Family Engagement Set Aside and School Improvement funds are consolidated with General Fund state and local allotments.